-How to Know If Your Hand Sanitizer is Effective?
+How Do You Know If Your Hand Sanitizer is Effective?

-Although a thorough soap-water wash remains the most effective hand cleaning method, you won’t always have a faucet around.
-Even if you can access a sink, washing hands with soap and water after EVERY contact sounds widely impossible.
+In terms of keeping hands clean, a thorough soap-water wash remains the most effective germ killing method but you won’t always have a faucet around.
+Even if you can access a sink, washing hands with soap and water after every contact sounds largely impossible.

 Accordingly, the Center for Disease Control (CDC) recommends, “Hand sanitizers when you can’t use soap and water.”

 Supporting bodies of research say in the absence of water, alcohol-based sanitizers may be as effective as, if not more than, hand washing.

 A 2018 research study found about 97% of people wash their hands incorrectly.
 This, among other points, gives hand sanitizers an edge over the soap and water approach.

 Knowing where to buy hand sanitizers and determining an effective hand sanitizer are common questions lately.

 If that sounds like your concern, no worries, this article looks at what makes an effective hand sanitizer, where to buy the recommended over-60% alcohol-based sanitizer, and other safety guidelines.